Rules and Regulations

 Captain Vote Kick

 Captains are applicable to the vote kick rule, to allow teams to prevent a captain from griefing their season.
-ALL Vote kicks are now 7/10, meaning that if 7 players send in an anonymous vote to kick a captain the motion will pass, and the captain will be removed.
+ALL Vote kicks are 4/5, meaning that if 4 players send in a vote to kick a captain the motion will pass, and the captain will be removed.

 Please see section 3.5 for more information on vote kicking.